julienlevasseur/jekyll-theme-basically-basic/_posts/2018-04-24-serverless-job-scheduling-with-lambda.md

 The first screenshot present the lambda function components.
 The second screenshot show the S3 object pushed to the bucket by the lambda function.

+## Conclusion

+This little post demonstrate how to solve problems when it comes to find a way to execute backups on elastic cluster but also how to keep services clean by externalizing tasks scheduling on serverless compute.

+It can be more efficient to choose a serverless solution for simple scheduling or small processing rather than pay for an underused instance that has to be managed.